railsgirls/guides.railsgirls.com/_pages/digital-ocean.md

 *Created by [Colin Alston](https://github.com/calston)*

+## Change the production database

+Locally your app uses SQLite as the database to store your ideas.
+It's easier to use another database on DigitalOcean deploys.
+To deploy with DigitalOcean we'll change the database in production to use PostgreSQL.

+### Install the pg gem

+Open the `Gemfile` file in your Text Editor and change the following line:

+{% highlight ruby %}
+gem "sqlite3"
+{% endhighlight %}

+into these lines:

+{% highlight ruby %}
+group :development do
+  gem "sqlite3"
+end
+group :production do
+  gem "pg"
+end
+{% endhighlight %}

+Next, run the command below to setup the new database gem:

+{% highlight sh %}
+bundle install --without production
+{% endhighlight %}

+### Update the database configuration

+Up next, you'll need to change the database configuration for the production environment.

+{% coach %}
+Explain what the different Rails environments are.
+What is "production"?
+{% endcoach %}

+Open the `config/database.yml` file in your Text Editor.
+Change the following lines in the file:

+{% highlight yaml %}
+production:
+  <<: *default
+  database: db/production.sqlite3
+{% endhighlight %}

+to these lines:

+{% highlight yaml %}
+production:
+  adapter: postgresql
+  encoding: unicode
+  pool: <%= ENV.fetch("RAILS_MAX_THREADS") { 5 } %>
+  database: railsgirls_production
+  username: railsgirls
+  password: <%= ENV["RAILSGIRLS_DATABASE_PASSWORD"] %>
+{% endhighlight %}

+Save the changes in Git by creating a new commit.
+We'll need to update our app in Git to deploy these changes.

+{% highlight sh %}
+git add .
+git commit -m "Use PostgreSQL as the production database"
+{% endhighlight %}

 ## Create an account

 Head to [https://www.digitalocean.com/go/app-platform](https://www.digitalocean.com/go/app-platform) and sign up for the 60 day free trial.